NomadicNibbler/foodtruck-fe/README.md

 ## Learning Goals

- - Implementing a PWA to design a mobile first application that behaves like a native app
+ - Implementing a progressive web app to design a mobile first application that behaves like a native app
  - Working with a backend team to design appropriate data structures for MVP features

 ## Tech Stack